 - Fill up the room: The emptier the room is, the more sound will echo and travel.
 If the nursery is somewhat bare, now is the time to get some “stuff” between the baby and the walls.
 Bring in more furniture such as a dresser, display shelves, bookshelf, or a rocking chair.

 - Move the cot: If the cot is standing next to a shared wall, move it to an interior wall.

 - Décor (for the shared wall): Hanging large pieces of canvas artwork, fabric paintings and even decorative quilts will muffle the noise.
 You can also hang heavy curtains on the windows.
 The curtains will help empty space, it will help muffle outdoor noise and it will block out light to make the room dark.

 - Cover the floor: If you have bare floors, get a BIG rug that covers most of the floor.
 Wool is a better sound baffle than cotton, and a tufted rug is better than a flat-woven one for sound containment.

-- White noise or Noise machines: White noise (fan/humidifier/ white noise cd’s) or Noise machines can be relaxing and calming to your baby, but it also helps masking outside noises that may be irritating to your baby
+- White noise or Noise machines: White noise (fan/humidifier/ white noise cd’s) or Noise machines can be relaxing and calming to your baby, but it also helps mask outside noises that may be irritating to your baby.

 - Soundproof Windows (Double Glazing): This is a more permanent change but it will make a huge difference.
 You don’t need to replace your existing windows, they basically add on a window to create a double glazing effect.